messagesafe/messagesafe.github.io/README.md

 Similar routine can be followed for decryption.

 Note.
-If you do use MessageSafe, it is wise to save its single HTML file in your mail box, in order to ensure future independent decryptions.
+If you do use MessageSafe, it is wise to save its single HTML file in your mail box, in order to ensure future independent recoveries.

 ## Cryptography